The Women's Building (San Francisco)

-The Women's Building is a women-led non-profit arts and education community center located in San Francisco, California, which advocates self-determination, gender equality and social justice.
-The four-story building rents to multiple tenants and serves over 20,000 women a year.
+The Women's Building is a women-led non-profit arts and education community center located in San Francisco, California.
+The center advocates self-determination, gender equality and social justice.
+The four-story building rents to multiple tenants and serves more than 20,000 women a year.
 The building has served as an event and meeting space since 1979, when it was purchased by the San Francisco Women's Center.
-The building is shielded from rising real estate costs in the Mission district because that group has owned the building since 1995.
+The Center is shielded from rising real estate costs in the Mission District because it owns the building free and clear, having paid off the mortgage in 1995.

-The building has been listed as one of the National Register of Historic Places since April 30, 2018; and was listed on the San Francisco Designated Landmark since March 1, 1985.
+The building has been listed on the National Register of Historic Places since April 30, 2018, under the name "The Women's Building".
+It has been listed as a San Francisco Designated Landmark since March 1, 1985.

-Pre-history of The Women's Building
+History of The Women's Building

-The structure was built in 1910 by architect August Reinhold Denke, for the German Turnverein exercise movement.
-It retained the name Mission Turn Hall until 1935, but was also used by other organizations of various ethnicities including the Native Sons and Daughters of the Golden West.
+The four-story structure was built in 1910 by architect August Reinhold Denke, for the German Turnverein exercise movement.
+It retained the name Mission Turn Hall until 1935.
+Other organizations associated with various national or ethnic groups have also used the building, such as the Native Sons and Daughters of the Golden West.
 It also known as the Mission Turn-Verein Hall.

-In 1935, it was acquired by the Sons and Daughters of Norway, and subsequently was known as Dovre Hall, before taking its current name in 1978.
+In 1935, the building was acquired by the Sons and Daughters of Norway, and was renamed as Dovre Hall.
+It received its current name in 1978 after being acquired by the Women's Center.